Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 A cryptographic key that can be used to digitally sign transactions.

-Private Keys must be kept secure in order to prevent unauthorized access to Accounts and Digital Assets controlled by that Account.
+Private Keys must be kept secure in order to prevent unauthorised access to Accounts and Digital Assets controlled by that Account.

 ## Public Key